McNullty/spring-events-learning-test/Readme.md

 ## Notes
 1. Custom events are by default synchronous
 1. Number of threads is checked with `jvisualvm`
+1. If exception is raised and not handeled in event handler all handlers after that handler will not be executed.

 ## Synchronous Event handling